Salt-fingering in seasonally ice-covered lakes: Abstract

 \section{Abstract}

-Brine rejection can lead to salt-finger formation under lake ice.
-We performed a series of experiments to visualize these fingers.
-We believe that we are the first to do so in a freshwater system.
+When ice forms on lakes, dissolved salts are rejected, which can lead to under-ice salt-finger formation.
+We performed a series of laboratory experiments to visualize these fingers.
 While we detected salt-fingers in our camera recordings, the signal of these fingers is nearly absent in the temperature record.
-Further, we estimate that the brine is often distributed evenly with depth.
-Comparing the salt fluxes in our experiments with estimated global averages, we argue that salt-fingers form in most seasonally ice-covered lakes.
+We quantify the velocity of the salt plumes and measure the bottom salinity increase from these fingers.
+Further, we estimate that the salinity is often distributed evenly with depth.
+Comparing the salt fluxes in our experiments with a typical salt flux in lakes, we suggest that conditions are favorable for salt-fingering in most seasonally ice-covered lakes.